dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 You can install Dapr to a Kubernetes cluster using the [Dapr CLI]({{< ref install-dapr-cli.md >}}).

 {{% alert title="Release candidate" color="warning" %}}
-This command will download and install Dapr runtime v1.0-rc.1.
+This command downloads and install Dapr runtime v1.0-rc.1.
 To install v0.11, the latest release prior to the release candidates for the [upcoming v1.0 release](https://blog.dapr.io/posts/2020/10/20/the-path-to-v.1.0-production-ready-dapr/), please visit the [v0.11 docs](https://docs.dapr.io).
 {{% /alert %}}

 ### Install Dapr

-The `-k` flag will initialize Dapr on the Kubernetes cluster in your current context.
+The `-k` flag initializes Dapr on the Kubernetes cluster in your current context.

 {{% alert title="Target cluster" color="primary" %}}
 Make sure the correct "target" cluster is set.
 Check `kubectl context (kubectl config kubectl config get-contexts)` to verify.
 You can set a different context using `kubectl config use-context <CONTEXT>`.